martinez1910/chess-game/README.md

   - Implementation of the different types of pieces.

 ## Example
-The following code will be the console output when executing the program (including input from user) executing the ***Fool's Mate*** (*checkmate in the fewest possible number of moves from the start of the game*).
+The following code will be the console output when executing the program (including input from user) executing the ***Fool's Mate***.
+>In chess, Fool's Mate, also known as the "Two-Move Checkmate", is the checkmate in the fewest possible number of moves from the start of the game.
+This can be achieved only by Black, who can deliver checkmate on move 2 with the queen.

 ```
  #########